JAR33/hcaptcha-fastly-compute/README.md

 `sitekey` and `secret_key` should be taken from https://www.hcaptcha.com/

-`shared_secret` is an shared security key string that is sent to the backend
+`shared_secret` is a shared security key string that is sent to the backend.
+You can check this in your backend code to validate that the request was in fact processed at the edge.

 `keep_hcaptcha_response_header` (default: 0) - if set to 1 then forward X-hCaptcha-Response to the Origin